-Copyright statement: Copyright of these materials is held by IAQM.
+Copyright statement: Copyright of the published materials is held by the Institution of Environmental Sciences.
 We encourage the use of the materials but request that acknowledgement of the source is explicitly stated.

-Contact: IAQM

-c/o Institution of Environmental Sciences
+Contact: IAQM c/o Institution of Environmental Sciences 34 Grosvenor Gardens London SW1W 0DH

-140 London Wall

-London, EC2Y 5DN

-- T: +44 (0) 20 7601 1920 - E: info@iaqm.co.uk
+T: +44 (0)20 7730 5516

+E: enquiries@ies-uk.org.uk

-Original Publication Date: February 2014
+Date: January 2014

 This document is available for download from the IAQM website (iaqm.co.uk) together with examples of the use of the guidance.
+Please go to IAQM Guidance.
+Comments should be sent to constructionguidance@iaqm.co.uk.